Marc V. Simon, Ph.D.

 Office Location: 123 Williams Hall

-- Associate Professor and Acting Chair, Dept. of Political Science, BGSU
+- Associate Professor Department of Political Science, BGSU

 - Coordinator, Peace and Conflict Studies, BGSU

-Marc V. Simon is Associate Professor and Acting Chair in the Department of Political Science as well as Coordinator of the minor in Peace and Conflict Studies (PACS) at Bowling Green State University.
+Marc V. Simon is Associate Professor in the Department of Political Science as well as Coordinator of the minor in Peace and Conflict Studies (PACS) at Bowling Green State University.
 He teaches courses on international relations, foreign policy, peace studies, and conflict resolution.
 His research examines war and political violence, nonviolence, conflict resolution, economic sanctions, environmental policy.
 He has published articles in International Studies Quarterly, the Journal of Conflict Resolution, and the Journal of Peace Research.
 He is currently working with other BGSU faculty on a textbook for the introductory course on Peace and Conflict Studies.

 Fields of Study